JLC6290/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+**ReactJS is a javascript library for building user interfaces for web applications.
+It extends javascript syntax, enabling use of HTML and CSS from within a .js file with additional functionality.
+Its name is derived from the design principle of 'reacting' to what is happening on the page, which React enhances through its design of web hooks.**

 - [ ] What does it mean to _think_ in react?

+**To embrace the design philosophy of React, structuring your web application accordingly.
+Consider the data flowing into the application, and where it's going, setting up a cascading heierarchy of data pools.**

 - [ ] Describe state.

+**A piece of software that 'remembers' events.
+If a system can display information changed based on an event, it is 'stateful'.**

 - [ ] Describe props.

+**Props are the React parameter used in components to accept data encapsulated into a single object.**

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+**Side effects are any effects caused by a function outside of its scope.
+React employs hooks in order to manage states locally within components, and render only what needs to be rendered.**

 ## Project Set Up